signed-project/signed/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Signed documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Signed** is a twitter-like social network owned and controlled by its users.
+It uses the same cryptographic algorithms to sign messages as bitcoin uses to sign transactions.
+Because each message is signed by the source, the followers may verify the authenticity of the message regardless of how this message was delivered.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`faq` section for further information, including how to :ref:`installation` .

 .. note::